OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 //  - single LED connected to the microcontroller output
 //  - keypad input connected to the microcontroller -->

-For this experiment, we will be using the keypad to allow the user to input a password.
-If the password matches with the password set in the Arduino sketch, the blue LED on the Arduino Dock will light up for 3 seconds.
-For the circuit, we will only need a keypad, and since we'll be using the on-board blue LED, there is no need to a connect external LED.
+For the circuit, we will only need a keypad and some jumpers.
+We'll be using the on-board blue LED instead of connecting our own to keep it simple.

 #### What You'll Need